CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module OPS.3.1 Outsourcing for Dienstleister.md

 The service provider must grant all institutions that are required to carry out audits on the customer (eg supervisory authorities) the appropriate control options (eg access rights, data access).

-#### OPS.3.1.M3 Creation of a security concept for the outsourcing project [ISB outsourcing service provider]
+#### OPS.3.1.M3 Development of a security concept for the outsourcing project [ISB outsourcing service provider]

 The outsourcing customer should create his own security concept for the outsourcing project (see building block OPS.2.1 outsourcing for customers).
 This forms the basis for the security requirements of the outsourcing service provider in the context of the joint outsourcing project.
 Based on this, the outsourcing service provider was to create a security concept for the respective outsourcing project and continuously update it.
 The following general aspects should be considered: